What You Need to Know about Creeping Charlie

 Spot Treatment

 From a single weed to a small patch of creeping Charlie, you can spot treat it with Ortho® WeedClear™ Lawn Weed Killer Ready-to-Use.
-It kills listed weeds down to the roots and is rainproof in 1 hour.
+It kills listed weeds down to the roots and is rainproof in one hour.
 When used as directed, it kills broadleaf weeds without damaging your lawn.

 To control a large creeping Charlie problem in your lawn, use Ortho® WeedClear™ Lawn Weed Killer Concentrate.
 It can be used with a tank sprayer or connect it to your hose with the Ortho® Dial N Spray® Hose End Sprayer.

-A healthy, maintained lawn is the first defense against weeds.
+A healthy, well maintained lawn is the first defense against weeds.
 Here’s what to do to help keep creeping Charlie from reappearing:

 Feed your grass.
 A well-fed lawn grows thick and is better able to crowd out weeds and prevent weed seeds from germinating by blocking sunlight's access to the soil.